FortechRomania/js-team-showcase/showcase/README.md

 # Technical Showcase

 We're gathering here a list of activites, concepts, frameworks and libraries which we are researching as part of our job.
-We want this to be a reliable source of references for anyone who wants to learn a specific topics.
+We want this to be a reliable source of references for anyone who wants to learn a specific topic.

 ### General Project Activities